INTRODUCTION - MAKING A COMPELLING AND PERSUASIVE OPENING STATEMENT

 - Be cautious in what you concede to the opposition.

 - Your words are magic.
 They have the power to make mental images appear and disappear.
 They need to be the right words spoken at the right time.
 Borrow from others who have said it well.
 Read or listen to the opening statements of other lawyers.
 Written transcripts are available.
 Court TV broadcasts some fascinating trials conducted by terrific lawyer talkers.
 Record them and watch.
 [One of the best transcripts of opening statements that I have encountered came from the prosecutor and defense lawyer (Florida's Roy Black) in the Marv Albert case.
 Each side told a great, though different, story.
 It's included in the Opening Statements in Criminal Cases portion of the practice material DVD.
 Read the entire transcript out loud to get the true flavor and feel of a good prosecution and defense opening statement.
 Of course, you will never, never, never read your opening statement to your jury.
 Opening statement is when you tell the story, not read it.]
 You may find a few useful tips about the role of the opening statement in trials on a site sponsored by a non-lawyer jury consultant.
 Note that, at the bottom of this page, I have added several Internet resources that reproduce opening statements from various noteworthy cases.
-Paladin members will also find a link to a whole page of transcripts of openings.
+O&C class members will also find a link to several pages of videos of opening statements from more than twenty criminal trials.

 - Shape the story you tell in opening to appeal to the values, e.g., sense of justice and fairness, righting a wrong, preventing a wrong, etc., of your audience - the jury.
 This means you have to know your audience.
 Who are you pitching to?
 Read this article on how Generation X and Generation Y view the world differently from each other and from their elders.
 See Jury Selection.